f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

     tenant-console  9100  -

 For tenant2 to have console access you must first set a password for that user using the command **system aaa authentication users user <tenant-name> config set-password password**.
 When prompted enter the desired password for this tenant’s console access.
-Next set the tenant's **expiry-date** to **-1** (no expiration date) and then **commit** to enable the changes.
+Next, set the tenant's **expiry-date** to **-1** (no expiration date) and then **commit** to enable the changes.

 .. code-block:: bash